nathanlesage/conferia/docs/organizers-guide.md

 In this case, only set the `title` element if appropriate, since the function of the schedule should also be apparent from the page's context.

-### `groupByLocation`

-This property allows you to determine if the library should create a single column for each day, or generate sub-columns for each individual room.
-We recommend setting this to `true`, since Conferia will already do some calculations under the hood to ensure the schedule is as compact as possible.
-This means that, even if this property is `true`, there won't be any multiple columns if you have no overlapping/parallel sessions.

-> **Note**: If you set this to `false` but have parallel sessions, those will be
-> displayed on top of each other, meaning that only one session is actually
-> visible to participants, with the rest being hidden behind that one.

 ### `timeZone`